-6. The Phagenyx EPSB3 Base Station unit may not be operated within an enriched oxygen environment but the PNX-1000 catheter part may be used within an enriched oxygen environment.
-Delivery of treatment is therefore allowed if the patient is receiving supplementary oxygen support via a nasal cannula.
+6. The PNX-1000 catheter part may be used within an enriched oxygen environment i.e., delivery of treatment is allowed if the patient is receiving supplementary oxygen support via a nasal cannula.
+The Base Station part should not be exposed to enriched oxygen.

-7. If, prior to insertion of the Phagenyx catheter, the patient presents with throat pain this should be investigated and the presence or absence of an infection confirmed.
-Any such infection should be treated and resolved prior to the insertion of the Phagenyx catheter
+7. If prior to insertion of the PNX-1000 catheter, the patient presents with significant throat pain, this should be investigated and the presence or absence of an infection confirmed.
+Any such infection should be treated and resolved before the catheter is inserted.